Buying property on the eastern Mediterranean islands

 "We have seen a very buoyant market in the coastal towns over the past couple of years, which we believe is largely down to Cyprus's entry to the European Union, and the fact that real estate prices compare favourable with countries like Spain," says Charalambos Styliano of BuySell.
 "Buyers are seeing good growth on their capital and the opportunity for rental income, and we expect this to improve further as we adopt the euro."

 The island's capital, Nicosia, is the surprise, though.
-For Brits looking specifically for an investment property, there's a large proportion of new and resale Nicosia property starting from around CY£50,000 (£60,000) that are located close to the city's expanding university where accommodation is at a premium or areas where government, embassy or International companies' premises are located.
+For British looking specifically for an investment property, there's a large proportion of new and re-sale Nicosia property.
+Prices start from around CY£50,000 (£60,000) for homes that are located close to the city's expanding university where accommodation is at a premium or areas where government, embassy or international companies' premises are located.

 Renos Constantinou, BuySell's commercial executive says: "We find that British buyers tend to buy coastal property, but Nicosia actually offers many good opportunities for buyers looking for investment properties, and restrictions on the number of properties a foreigner can buy has eased since Cyprus became an EU member.
 Rentals of around CY£300 for a small apartment can be easily achieved around the university campus or near the embassies' premises."

-Cyprus is a divided island and, to the north, which is under Turkish occupation, an emerging property market is taking place.
-Buying property in Northern Cyprus must be done with care, but providing the property is proved to have belonged to a Turkish or foreign owner, and not a Greek Cypriot, and has confirmed Turkish title, then acquiring a home shouldn't carry any more risk than with any other emerging market.
+Cyprus is a divided island and, to the north, which is under Turkish occupation, a property market is now emerging.
+Buying property in northern Cyprus must be done with care, but providing the property is proved to have belonged to a Turkish or foreign owner, and not a Greek Cypriot, and has confirmed Turkish title, then acquiring a home shouldn't carry any more risk than with any other emerging market.

-Choice of island depends on personal needs and requirements and, of course, budget.
+The choice of island depends on personal needs and requirements and, of course, budget.
 For example, Crete has a year-round economy, if a little slower in the winter months, and has the infrastructure to support a permanent move.
-A typical brand new one-bedroom villa will cost around £140,000 rising to around £240,000 for a similar three-bedroom home.
+A typical brand new one bedroom villa will cost around £140,000, rising to around £240,000 for a similar three bedroom home.
 Smaller islands like Paros and Santorini have a more rural economy and, as such, property is much cheaper.
-Atlas International, for example, has a one-bedroom apartment in Paros for £91,000 or £104,000 for two bedrooms at its Liana development.
+Atlas International, for example, has a one bedroom apartment in Paros for £91,000 or £104,000 for two bedrooms at its Liana development.
 All three islands are experiencing capital growth of around 12 to 13 per cent, with good potential for rental income of around £300 to £400 per week holiday lets.